Connect With Us

 Like all shampoos, Head & Shoulders washes away accumulated dirt and sweat.
-It goes further by adding an active ingredient, pyrithione zinc, that works in-between washes to protect your scalp from the cause of dandruff: malassezia globosa.
+It goes further by adding an active ingredient, anti-dandruff active, that works in-between washes to protect your scalp from the cause of dandruff: malassezia globosa.

 Head & Shoulders is highly effective at controlling dandruff flaking, as has been proven in hundreds of clinical studies.

 But the problem is that malassezia is an inescapable part of our environment, so it won’t just go away – it’s with you for life.

 There are many reasons that Head & Shoulders might seem to be ineffective.
 The first, and most obvious, is not using it in the best way.